Argo Group International (NYSE:ARGO) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a note issued to investors on Sunday.
-The brokerage set a “hold” rating on the stock.
+StockNews.com assumed coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a research note published on Monday morning.
+The firm issued a hold rating on the stock.

-A number of other brokerages also recently commented on ARGO.
-Raymond James downgraded Argo Group International from a “market perform” rating to an “underperform” rating in a research note on Tuesday, February 28th.
-Compass Point lowered shares of Argo Group International from a “buy” rating to a “neutral” rating and set a $30.00 price target for the company. in a research report on Monday, March 13th.
+Several other equities analysts have also issued reports on ARGO.
+Raymond James lowered Argo Group International from a market perform rating to an underperform rating in a research report on Tuesday, February 28th.
+Compass Point cut Argo Group International from a buy rating to a neutral rating and set a $30.00 target price on the stock. in a research note on Monday, March 13th.

-Several hedge funds and other institutional investors have recently made changes to their positions in the business.
-Point72 Hong Kong Ltd raised its stake in Argo Group International by 515.8% during the 3rd quarter.
-Point72 Hong Kong Ltd now owns 1,324 shares of the company’s stock valued at $26,000 after acquiring an additional 1,109 shares in the last quarter.
-CWM LLC raised its stake in shares of Argo Group International by 2,751.0% during the third quarter.
-CWM LLC now owns 1,454 shares of the company’s stock valued at $28,000 after purchasing an additional 1,403 shares in the last quarter.
-Ensign Peak Advisors Inc bought a new stake in shares of Argo Group International during the third quarter valued at about $59,000.
-Zurcher Kantonalbank Zurich Cantonalbank lifted its holdings in Argo Group International by 17.3% in the fourth quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 4,760 shares of the company’s stock worth $123,000 after purchasing an additional 701 shares during the period.
-Finally, Counterpoint Mutual Funds LLC bought a new position in Argo Group International in the 3rd quarter valued at about $124,000.
-89.92% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently made changes to their positions in ARGO.
+Raymond James Financial Services Advisors Inc. increased its holdings in shares of Argo Group International by 14.8% during the 1st quarter.
+Raymond James Financial Services Advisors Inc. now owns 28,947 shares of the company’s stock worth $1,195,000 after acquiring an additional 3,735 shares during the last quarter.
+Dimensional Fund Advisors LP grew its holdings in Argo Group International by 1.0% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 2,194,998 shares of the company’s stock valued at $90,610,000 after buying an additional 21,380 shares in the last quarter.
+Vanguard Group Inc. grew its holdings in Argo Group International by 0.9% in the 1st quarter.
+Vanguard Group Inc. now owns 3,237,969 shares of the company’s stock valued at $133,663,000 after buying an additional 28,602 shares in the last quarter.
+First Trust Advisors LP grew its holdings in Argo Group International by 56.7% in the 1st quarter.
+First Trust Advisors LP now owns 45,888 shares of the company’s stock valued at $1,894,000 after buying an additional 16,602 shares in the last quarter.
+Finally, Charles Schwab Investment Management Inc. grew its holdings in Argo Group International by 2.1% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 373,460 shares of the company’s stock valued at $15,417,000 after buying an additional 7,648 shares in the last quarter.
+Institutional investors own 89.92% of the company’s stock.

 Argo Group International Holdings Ltd. engages in the provision of underwriting property and casualty insurance and reinsurance products.
 It operates through the following segments: U.S. Operations, International Operations, and Run-off Lines.
 The U.S. Operations segment include distribution through retail, wholesale, and managing general brokers/agents in the specialty insurance market.